At a glance

 A gastrointestinal obstruction is a life-threatening medical situation where a blockage occurs anywhere along the GI tract.
 Blockages may be partial or complete.
 If a full blockage occurs, food, water, and gastric juices can build up behind the site of the obstruction and eventually cause a rupture, causing the contents of the GI tract to spill out into the abdominal cavity.

 The most common cause of blockage is ingestion of a foreign body (hair ties are a favourite).
-Siamese and related breeds can be prone to pica, a form of obsessive-compulsive disorder in which the cat ingests non-food objects such as clothing, which puts them at risk of obstruction.
+Siamese and related breeds can be prone to a pica, a form of obsessive-compulsive disorder in which the cat ingests non-food objects such as clothing, which puts them at risk of obstruction.

-- Intussusception (a condition where the bowel telescopes in upon itself) which can be caused by parasites, linear foreign body and gastric motility disorders.
+- Intussusception (a condition where the bowel telescopes in upon itself) can be caused by parasites, linear foreign body and gastric motility disorders.